Written by Susannah Marshall, BSN, RN-BC, CCM

 Waiting for your coffee to be brewed

-Compassionate breathing: Dr Kristin Neff, a renowned psychologist who studies the effects of self-compassion, teaches many different types of compassionate breathing that include internally saying mantras while breathing in and out.
+Dr. Kristin Neff, renowned psychologist who studies the effects of self-compassion, teaches many different types of compassionate breathing that include internally saying mantras while breathing in and out.
 One that is easy to use is called “Breathing with Equanimity” or “Self-compassion for Caregivers.”
 As you breathe in, you say to yourself, “I am breathing in for me,” and as you breathe out you say, “I am breathing out for you.”
 You can even shorten it to “In for me, out for you.”
 You don’t have to do any special kind of breathing, but it helps to mindfully pay attention to both the in and out breath.

 These breathing techniques can be incredibly helpful, especially when working with an upset patient.
 These are great tools for a “pseudo” break because it’s possible to still pay attention to patients, while taking a moment to ground yourself in the moment.